Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Methods

 \subsection{Direct Shear Mapping}

-The Direct Shear Mapping (DSM) technique was first developed by dBD15.
+The MIRoRS method is based largely upon the direct shear mapping (DSM) technique first developed in dBD15.
 By exploiting the effect of weak lensing on the intrinsic symmetry of the velocity field of a galaxy, they were able to fit for the shear parameter, $\gx$, in a completely model-independent fashion.
 While conceptually similar, our implementation is materially different, with an emphasis on accurately capturing the model uncertainties.

-The velocity field of a rotationally-supported disk galaxy is expected to have intrinsic symmetry across its major axis and antisymmetry across its minor, with the major and minor axes being orthogonal.
+The velocity field of a rotationally supported disk galaxy is expected to have intrinsic symmetry across its major axis and antisymmetry across its minor, with the major and minor axes being orthogonal.
 After lensing, the axes are no longer orthogonal, but have a separation given by the difference between \cref{eq:theta_maj} and \cref{eq:theta_min},

-Fitting for $\gx$ with only this separation of the axes is possible, but does not fully utilize the information available.
-Instead, DSM uses velocity data across the entire face of the galaxy to quantify the loss of symmetry.

 The loss of symmetry is unique to the effects of $\gx$.
-Thus, we can fit for $\gx$ using \cref{eq:A_nokap} by finding the transformation that restores this symmetry.
+Thus, we can fit for $\gx$ using \cref{eq:shear_matrices} by finding the transformation that restores this symmetry.
 This fit will also depend on nuisance parameters for the central velocity, $(x,y)$ coordinate of the centroid, and position angle, $\phi$, in the source plane.
 All relevant parameters are given in \cref{tab:params}.

 The general approach is to use a simulated annealing optimization to fit for these parameters.
 A set of parameters is assumed and used to transform the field.
 More in-depth discussion on these transformations is described below.
 The transformed field is compared to the original field to compute a per-pixel $\chi^2$ value and likelihood.